 Nelson Longhurst: Walter, you were like a son to me.
 But as you well know, having a son can turn out to be a bitter disappointment.

-- In Epic it's implied Ronin might be growing to see Nod this way, but their mutual stubbornness gets in the way.
-Only reinforced by the fact that Nod's father was good friends with Ronin.
+- In Epic, it's implied Ronin might be growing to see Nod this way, but their mutual stubbornness gets in the way.
+It's reinforced by the fact that Nod's father was good friends with Ronin.

 - Joshua Tree